 Venerable Archbishop Fulton J. Sheen proposed a daily continuous Holy Hour in the Presence of the Blessed Sacrament for all religious.
 We need “psychological continuity of prayer” to ward off the octopus of distractions from the world.

-Congregations that are faithful to the authentic teachings of the Church, with a full habit and community life, and Eucharistic adoration are growing!
-“The rise of radical nuns” – https://nationalpost.com/feature/rise-of-the-radical-nuns
+Congregations that are faithful to the authentic teachings of the Church, wear a full habit, have a vibrant community life, and have Eucharistic adoration are growing!

 The Fourth Sunday of Easter in the Latin rite, widely known as “Good Shepherd Sunday”, is the World Day of Prayer for Vocations.
 The purpose of this day is to publicly fulfill the Lord’s instruction to, “Pray to the Lord of the harvest to send labourers into his harvest” (Mt 9:38; Lk 10:2).
 Please pray that young men and women hear and respond generously to the Lord’s call to the priesthood, diaconate, religious life, societies of apostolic life or secular institutes.
 Eucharistic adoration increases and blesses vocations!